 - Three (3) credit hours towards any unfulfilled Objective.

-This language follows Idaho State Board of Education changes made to General Education policies and procedures effective April 2014.
+This language follows Idaho State Board of Education Statewide General Education policies and procedures.
 Please visit the link below for more information.

 Progression into succeeding courses of study will require successful completion (passing grades as defined by the program) of required coursework for each semester/session.